Teacher Advisor With Watson

 The idea behind the dialog tool, which was selected prior to me joining the team, was to create a more guided content discovery experience.
 For even the most seasoned teachers, guidance is critical.
 Our product goals were centered on the right things, but the execution left a lot to be desired.

-Watson Dialog could only decipher key words and provide rudimentary answers in response, in the format of a firmly rooted decision tree.
+Watson Dialog could only decipher key words and provide rudimentary answers in the format of a firmly rooted decision tree.
 In the example above I ask for the tool to, "Help me plan a lesson around fractions and trains."
 Instead of leading a teacher to resources dedicated to that end objective, a user would get rerouted to base categories of "fractions."
 If a user were to ask for more options, she would get a message such as, "I'm sorry I didn't understand that," and the whole process would start all over again.

 Feedback From Our Users on Beta Site